-- (1) An applicant for a first home owner grant must occupy the home as the applicant's principal place of residence for the required residence period. - (2) For the purposes of subsection (1) the "required residence period" is - (a) a continuous period of at least 6 months; or - (b) if a shorter period is approved by the Commissioner under subsection (3) in relation to the applicant, that shorter period.
+- An applicant for a first home owner grant must occupy the (1) home as the applicant's principal place of residence for the required residence period. - (2) For the purposes of subsection (1) the required residence period is - a continuous period of at least 6 months; or (a) - (b) if a shorter period is approved by the Commissioner under subsection (3) in relation to the applicant, that shorter period.

-- s.
-13A - (3) The Commissioner may approve of the applicant complying with subsection (1) for a period shorter than 6 months if there are, in the Commissioner's opinion, good reasons why the applicant cannot comply with subsection (1) for a period of 6 months. - (4) The applicant must begin the required residence period within the take-up period. - (5) For the purposes of subsection (4) the "take-up period" is - the period of 12 months after completion of the eligible transaction: or - if a longer period is approved by the Commissioner in (b) relation to the applicant, that longer period. - The Commissioner may exempt an applicant from the residence (6) requirements if - the applicant is one of 2 or more joint applicants for a (a) first home owner grant; - at least one of the applicants complies with the residence (b) requirements; and - there are, in the Commissioner's opinion, good reasons to exempt the applicant from the residence requirements.
+- (3) The Commissioner may approve of the applicant complying with subsection (1) for a period shorter than 6 months if there are, in the Commissioner's opinion, good reasons why the applicant cannot comply with subsection (1) for a period of 6 months. - (4) The applicant must begin the required residence period within the take-up period. - (5) For the purposes of subsection (4) the take-up period is - (a) the period of 12 months after completion of the eligible transaction; or - (b) if a longer period is approved by the Commissioner in relation to the applicant, that longer period. - (6) The Commissioner may exempt an applicant from the residence requirements if - (a) the applicant is one of 2 or more joint applicants for a first home owner grant; - (b) at least one of the applicants complies with the residence requirements; and - (c) there are, in the Commissioner's opinion, good reasons to exempt the applicant from the residence requirements.